1. What trends are shaping the future in the business world?

 Secondly, the power of technology, which allows us to accelerate what we do well in terms of competitiveness, but which also has the dangerous possibility of making many businesses obsolete more quickly.

-2. Being technology today an indispensable tool for marketing, what concrete benefits does it bring to companies?
+2. Today, technology is an indispensable tool for marketing.
+What are the concrete benefits it brings to companies?

 Technology is an accelerator of innovation and process improvement, making business operations more efficient, something that if we don't do internally, most likely will be done by a competitor instead.